alesti/tinkering-tinkerbell/k3d-approach.md

 ```

 A filter on `host 192.168.49.11` does not show any traffic.
 To be sure i
-booted grml on the node, made a dhcp request, got the ip and was able to
+booted [grml](https://grml.org/) on the node, made a dhcp request, got the ip and was able to
-download the ipxe.efi with `http://192.168.49.2/ipxe/ipxe.efi` as expected.
+download the ipxe.efi with `wget http://192.168.49.2/ipxe/ipxe.efi` as expected.

-I am running out of ideas right know, so i switched to another node (same problem) and
+I am running out of ideas right know, so i switched to another node (but same problem) and
-created a pcap file in boots to have a look with wireshark in it - it ran until the node reached the Bios.
+created a pcap file in boots to have a look with wireshark - it ran until the node reached the BIOS.
 You can find it [here](configs/boots-tcpdump.out) to have a look.

-For me it looks like the node(s) get [the DHCP
+For me it looks like the node gets [the DHCP
-Offer](pics/boots-dhcp-offer.png) and they 'know' their ips in the boot
+Offer](pics/boots-dhcp-offer.png) and it 'knows' its ip in the boot
-screens, but they do not configure the interface accordingly - there is no
+screen, but it does not configure the interface accordingly - there is no
-gratious arp or a connection attempt to the ipxe server.
+gratious arp or a connection attempt to the http server.